Yasir-ali-farrukh/Payload-Byte/README.md

 # <img src="/Payload-Byte-logo.jpg" width="140" valign="middle" alt="Scapy" />&nbsp; Payload-Byte

-Paylaod-Byte is a tool for or extracting and labeling packet capture (Pcap) file of modern intrusion detection datasets
+Payload-Byte is a tool for or extracting and labeling packet capture (Pcap) files of modern network intrusion detection datasets